 CPAP is an acronym for Continuous Positive Airway Pressure.
 By applying a positive pressure into the back of your throat, it will keep your airways from collapsing while you sleep.

 Yes, there are many different types and sizes of masks.
-Our CPAP Counselor can work with you to find the most comfortable for you and we will replace the mask you didn't like FRE of charge with another new mask.
+Our CPAP Consultant can work with you to find the most comfortable mask for you and we will replace the mask you didn't like FREE of charge with another new mask.
 We will provide you with training on how to use the equipment with follow up visits to make sure you are successful.

 PAP therapy is a lifetime treatment for most patients.
 It remains the gold standard and the most effective treatment for sleep apnea.